Information for employers

 - Support the development and oversight of the student by providing onboarding, training, mentorship, coaching, performance management (feedback) and answering technical related questions

-- Meet (in-person or virtually) with the student and their Internship Advisor at Haskayne monthly to check-in on overall progress
+- Meet (in-person or virtually) with the student and their Internship Advisor at Haskayne three times (at the beginning, the middle, and the end) during the internship to check-in on overall progress

 - Meet (in-person or virtually) with the student weekly to oversee the progress of their project